presidio-oss/cline-based-code-generator/.hairules/hai-overview.md

 class Controller {
   mcpHub?: McpHub

-  constructor(context: vscode.ExtensionContext, outputChannel: vscode.OutputChannel, webviewProvider: WebviewProvider) {
+  constructor(context: vscode.ExtensionContext, webviewProvider: WebviewProvider) {
     this.mcpHub = new McpHub(this)
   }